kubevirt/user-guide/vm-life-cycle.md

 ## Life-cycle

-Every `VM` object represents a single virtual machine _instance_.
+Every `VM` represents a single virtual machine _instance_.
-In general the management of VMs is kept similar to how `Pods` are managed: Every Vm that is defined in the cluster is expected to be running, just like pods.
+In general, the management of VMs is kept similar to how `Pods` are managed: Every Vm that is defined in the cluster is expected to be running, just like pods.
 Deleting a VM is equivalent to shutting it down, this is also equivalent to how pods behave.

+FIXME needs to be reworked.

 ### Launching a virtual machine